 Drug Tests Weren’t Designed to Detect CBD

-There are many reasons an employer might require drug screening – safety, legal protection, improved productivity, or even federal mandates – but the ultimate goal is to determine impairment, not a medical regimen.
+There are many reasons an employer might require drug screening – safety, legal protection, improved productivity, or even federal mandates.
+The ultimate goal is to determine impairment, not a medical regimen.
 Therefore, most drug screens are not designed to detect CBD, a non-psychoactive cannabinoid derived from either hemp or cannabis plants.

 High Doses of CBD Could Trigger a False-Positive

-Because hemp products can legally contain up to .3 percent THC, regularly consuming extremely high doses of CBD products (between 1,000 and 2,000 mg/day, in fact) could trigger a false-positive result.
-However, it is unlikely that even high doses of daily CBD would surpass the federal limit of 50 nanograms THC metabolite per milliliter of urine.
+Because hemp products can legally contain up to 0.3 percent THC, regularly consuming CBD products could trigger a false-positive result!
+This is mainly a concern for people who take regular high doses of daily CBD that would surpass the federal limit of 50 nanograms THC metabolite per milliliter of urine.

 Because many cannabis consumers don’t always have a clear idea of the specific cannabinoids they are ingesting, some researchers have suggested testing for both CBD and THC (in addition to other narcotics) as part of standardized pre-surgery testing procedures.

 Though it’s still legal to test for cannabis in 420-friendly states, many employees have begun to look past results that test positive for THC.
-Largely due to the shrinking pool of eligible employees (because, let’s face it, if you can smoke weed, you probably will smoke weed at some point, right?) and largely due an inability to determine cannabis impairment on standardized tests, a growing number of employees are opting out of the cannabis-free workplace mentality.
+Largely due to the shrinking pool of eligible employees.
+Let’s face it, if you can legally smoke weed, you probably will smoke weed at some point, right?
+Due to an inability to determine cannabis impairment on standardized tests, a growing number of employees are opting out of the cannabis-free workplace mentality.

 If there’s a little THC in my CBD oil, will I fail my drug test?

 Different types of drug tests have different detection thresholds.
 A hair test, for example, is designed to catch chronic substance use.
-So if your CBD oil only has trace amounts of THC in it (.3 percent is the standard amount if there's any in it at all), and you're not chugging it by the bottle, it still probably won't show up in a hair test.
-It's worth noting that because CBD isn't regulated, you don't ever really know what's in a product that contains it.
+So if your CBD oil only has trace amounts of THC in it (0.3 percent is the standard amount if there's any in it at all), and you're not chugging it by the bottle, it still may not show up in a hair test.
+However, it's worth noting that because CBD isn't regulated, you don't ever really know what's in a product that contains it.